The Reality Of Nursing Home Abuse

 - Emotional distress

 - Acting withdrawn and uncommunicative

 - Dehydration or malnutrition, including sudden weight loss

 - Poor personal hygiene

-- Sudden withdrawals from a loved one’s bank account, or the unexplained transfer of assets
+- Sudden withdrawals from a bank account, or unexplained transfer of funds

 - Sudden changes to a loved one’s will